Stock Markets Mostly Drop, Yen Gains After 38-year Low - UrduPoint

 The Japanese unit's latest retreat came as uncertainty surrounded the Federal Reserve's timetable for cutting interest rates, and the Bank of Japan's caution in tightening monetary policy.

-Traders sold equities as tech firms face pressure amid concerns that a long-running rally in the sector may have been overdone.

-Investors were meanwhile awaiting outcomes in French and British general elections due over the next week.
+Investors were meanwhile awaiting the outcomes of French and British general elections due over the next week.

-"Today sees the US economy come into sharp focus, with the final GDP and core durable goods orders data released ahead of tomorrow's crucial core PCE inflation release," noted Joshua Mahony, chief market analyst at Scope Markets.

-"Signs of weakness in the jobs market have started to spread through alternate areas of the economy, with yesterday's new home sales figure falling to a 2024 low."
+Wall Street opened mixed ahead of the first debate presidential between Joe Biden and Donald Trump.

+The debate, to take place on Thursday evening, "has imbued the market with a bit of a wait-and-see attitude", said Briefing.com analyst Patrick O'Hare.

 In Japan, vice finance minister Masato Kanda said this week that authorities were keeping a close eye on movements in foreign exchange markets and were ready to step in with yen support 24 hours a day.

-Analysts say it is possible traders will keep pushing the envelope to see at what point the government will act, with some saying the unit could hit 170.
+Analysts say it is possible traders will keep pushing the envelope to see at what point the government will act, with some saying the currency could hit 170.

 In Europe, France's political future was up in the air with the far right surging in polls but other forces fighting to the end three days before a high-stakes parliamentary vote.

-It comes ahead of a UK national vote on July 4, with the right-wing Conservatives led by Prime Minister Rishi Sunak on course to lose power to the centre-left Labour party.
+It comes ahead of a UK national vote on July 4, with the right-wing Conservatives led by Prime Minister Rishi Sunak expected to lose power to the centre-left Labour party.

 Tokyo - Nikkei 225: DOWN 0.8 percent at 39,341.54 (close)